 - (1) The employer is obliged to treat employees in accordance with the principle of equal treatment established in the field of employment relationships in the specific law on equal treatment in certain areas and on protection against discrimination and on the amendment of certain laws (Anti-Discrimination Act). - (2) In labour relations, discrimination on grounds of sex, marital status and family status, sexual orientation, race, skin colour, language, age, unfavourable health condition or disability, genetic characteristics, faith, religion, political or other views, trade union activity, national or social origin, membership of a national or ethnic group, property, birth or other status, or for reporting criminality or other anti-social activities, is forbidden. - (3) The enforcement of rights and obligations arising from labour-law relations shall be in compliance with good morals.
 Nobody may abuse such rights and obligations to the detriment of another participant to a labour-law relation or co-employees.
-In the workplace, nobody may be persecuted or otherwise sanctioned in the performance of labour-law relations for submitting a complaint, charge or proposal for the beginning of criminal prosecution, or other notification on crime or other anti-social activity against another employee or the employer. - (4) An employer shall not, except for grave reasons relating to the specific character of the employer's activities, intrude upon the privacy of an employee in the workplace and common areas of the employer by monitoring them, keeping records of telephone calls made using the employers' equipment and controlling e-mail sent from a work e-mail address and delivered to such an address without giving notice in advance.
-If an employer implements a controlling mechanism, the employer shall consult with employees' representatives on the extent of control, its method of implementation and its duration and shall inform employees of the extent of control, its method of implementation and its duration.
+In the workplace, nobody may be persecuted or otherwise sanctioned in the performance of labour-law relations for submitting a complaint, charge or proposal for the beginning of criminal prosecution, or other notification on crime or other anti-social activity against another employee or the employer.

-- (5) An employer must not impose an obligation to an employee to maintain confidentiality about their working conditions including wage conditions and employment conditions.
-Nobody can be persecuted at the workplace or otherwise punished for not maintaining the confidentiality regarding their working conditions including wage conditions and employment conditions. - (6) An employee shall have the right to submit a complaint to the employer in connection with the infringement of the regulation of equal treatment stated in paragraphs 1 and 2 and failure to comply with the conditions pursuant to paragraphs 3 to 5; the employer shall be obliged to respond to such a complaint without undue delay, perform retrieval, abstain from such conduct and eliminate the consequences thereof. - (7) An employee, who assumes that their rights or interests protected by law were aggrieved by failure to comply with the principle of equal treatment or by failure to comply with the conditions pursuant to par.
-3, may have recourse to a court and claim for legal protection stipulated by separate Act on Equal Treatment in Certain Areas and on the Protection against Discrimination and on amending and supplementing certain acts (Anti-discrimination Act). - (8) An employee who assumes that their privacy has been infringed upon in the workplace or common premises as a result of a violation of paragraph 4 or an employer has not complied with the terms pursuant to paragraph 5 may apply to a court for legal protection.
+- (4) An employer shall not, except for grave reasons relating to the specific character of the employer's activities, intrude upon the privacy of an employee in the workplace and common areas of the employer by monitoring them, keeping records of telephone calls made using the employers' equipment and controlling e-mail sent from a work e-mail address and delivered to such an address without giving notice in advance.
+If an employer implements a controlling mechanism, the employer shall consult with employees' representatives on the extent of control, its method of implementation and its duration and shall inform employees of the extent of control, its method of implementation and its duration. - (5) An employee shall have the right to submit a complaint to the employer in connection with the infringement of rights and obligations stated in paragraphs 1 and 2 and failure to comply with the conditions pursuant to paragraphs 3 and 4; the employer shall be obliged to respond to such a complaint without undue delay, perform retrieval, abstain from such conduct and eliminate the consequences thereof. - (6) An employee, who assumes that their rights or interests protected by law were aggrieved by failure to comply with the principle of equal treatment or by failure to comply with the conditions pursuant to par.
+3, may have recourse to a court and claim for legal protection stipulated by separate Act on Equal Treatment in Certain Areas and on the Protection against Discrimination and on amending and supplementing certain acts (Anti-discrimination Act). - (7) An employee who deems that their privacy has been intruded upon in the workplace or common areas as a result of a violation of paragraph 4 may apply to a court for legal protection.